Azure-Samples/communication-services-javascript-quickstarts/join-chat-to-teams-meeting/Chat Experience with Inline Image/README.md

 This sample includes the code that is explained as part of [this tutorial](https://docs.microsoft.com/azure/communication-services/tutorials/chat-interop/meeting-interop-features-inline-image), which includes a step by step explanation on how to enable inline image support.

+*Note: some GIF images fetched from previewUrl might not be animated, and a static preview image may be returned instead.
+Developers are expected to use the url if the intention is to fetch animated images only.*

 ## Prerequisites

 - An active Communication Services resource.
 [Create a Communication Services resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).